The Best MCAT Prep Courses

 An instructor-led course should also offer the adaptive study tools you’ll need while studying on your own — which is where Kaplan sets itself apart from its competitors.
 Both its live online and in-person prep courses offer useful tools, like the impressive adaptive QBank, a customizable quiz generator that measures your strengths and weaknesses.
 Adaptive quizzes are ideal for shorter study sessions where you can focus on the areas where you most need to improve.

 However, when it comes to in-person courses, you will have to worry about availability.
 Since an in-person course relies on physical classrooms, available locations are often limited.
 Kaplan was the only provider of in-person prep courses that could offer quality instruction in at least three quarters of the nation.

 Practice exam differences

 Some students complained that its company-made practice exams did not accurately replicate the MCAT experience.
 This is a major drawback since practice exams are widely regarded as the most effective MCAT study tool.
 But with its wide availability, solid instructors, and other helpful resources – including official AAMC exams – Kaplan is still a strong bet.

 The Princeton Review Summer Immersion program’s 6-week course has all of the training and resources you need.
 With 370 hours of instruction, the most of any of Princeton’s MCAT prep programs, you’ll have access to 11 books and 15 practice tests.

-One of the top benefits of the summer immersion course is that it isn’t taught by just one instructor.
-Instead, you’ll learn from a team of specialists — biologists, physicist, and chemists.
-The instructors not only knows the MCAT well, but are experts in their respective fields of study.
-Meaning you can study for organic chemistry questions with an organic chemistry expert and ask your professors questions in real time.
+One of the most appealing aspects of the summer immersion course is its unique departure from the traditional single-instructor class: You’ll learn from a team of specialists — biologists, physicists, and chemists.
+You can study for organic chemistry questions with an organic chemistry expert and ask your professors questions in real time.
 They can also help identify any weaknesses and recommend additional resources to work on before the exam.